x86-512/Metamorpheus/README.md

 This script is able to generate up to $10^{149}$ different combinations of shellcode, which is more than the number of atoms in the observable universe($10^{80}$).

-Other features in this script allow you to evade debuggers, disassemblers, and some sandboxes.
+Some features in this script allow you to evade debuggers, disassemblers, and some sandboxes.

 Metamorpheus is designed to work in W^X memory regions (you can either write or execute, but not both), so you can place obfuscated code into the .text section of a PE file.
 It also works on shellcode for exploits.